 Really understand the numbers

-In this one-of-a-kind program, you’ll cover all the fundamentals of a standard accounting program — plus you’ll take a deep dive into mathematics.
+In the only accounting program in Canada to lead to a math degree, you’ll gain all the fundamentals of an outstanding accounting education — plus you’ll take a deep dive into mathematics.

 Get tips from Waterloo students

 Join our monthly newsletter for tips such as choosing a university program, life at Waterloo, and finances.

 Ask a Faculty of Mathematics student about their program, classes, getting involved on campus, and more!